Ask Us Anything About… Child Abuse Prevention

 Description – The video begins inside a large room with two individuals standing in front of a tan wall with the words Welcome to The Center for the Protection of Children on the wall above their heads.
 Standing from left to right is Scott Gilbert and Dr. Lori Frasier, Director, Penn State Center for the Protection of Children and Scott Gilbert.

 Scott Gilbert – Just Ask Us Anything about — Child Abuse Prevention.
 I’m Scott Gilbert.
-You may have noticed 394 pinwheels out in front of Penn State Children’s Hospital this month.
+You may have noticed 394 pinwheels out in front of Penn State Health Children’s Hospital this month.
 That’s because April is National Childhood Abuse Prevention Month.
 And each pinwheel represents one child who was helped in 2016 by the Penn State Center for the Protection of Children.
 The director of that center is Dr. Lori Frasier and she’s with me right now.
 She’s joining us for this addition of Ask us Anything About, Dr. Frasier thanks for your time.

 Dr. Lori Frasier – Thank you for having me, Scott.